winsvold/sanity/packages/@sanity/visual-diff/spec-v2.md

 ### Some more examples

-If the `zoo.location` had been set (where there previously was no value) this is what the change summary would look like:
+The `zoo.location` has been set (where there previously was no value).
+This is what the change summary would look like:

 ```
 {